-The primary mission of Lincoln University Cooperative Extension (LUCE) is to enhance the quality of life for diverse, limited-resource audiences through supportive research-based education and engagement at local, state, regional, national and international levels.
+The primary mission of Lincoln University Cooperative Extension (LUCE) is to enhance the quality of life of diverse, limited-resource audiences in Missouri, through supportive research-based education and engagement at local, state, regional, national and international levels.

-Our programs address the needs of small farmers in 12 counties throughout the state of Missouri.
-We have regional and area educators in both Urban Impact Centers in Kansas City and St. Louis as well as outreach centers in Sikeston, Lilbourn, and Caruthersville in Southeast Missouri.
-Our Extension Specialists, located primarily on Lincoln's main campus, facilitate Extension and outreach programs covering relevant, essential subject areas that are relevant and positively impact those living in Missouri.
+Programs address the needs of small farmers throughout the state of Missouri.
+There are educators in both Urban Impact Centers in Kansas City and St. Louis, as well as outreach centers in Sikeston, Lilbourn and Caruthersville, in Southeast Missouri.
+Extension Specialists, located primarily on Lincoln's main campus, facilitate Extension and outreach programs covering essential subject areas that are relevant and positively impact those living in Missouri.

 Take a closer look at LUCE Programs and Projects.